cormiertyshawn895/PixelPerfect/README.md

 ### Opening Pixel Perfect

 After downloading Pixel Perfect, double click to open it. macOS may prompt you “Pixel Perfect cannot be opened because it is from an unidentified developer.”
 This is expected.

-To open Pixel Perfect, [right-click](https://support.apple.com/HT207700) on Pixel Perfect, then click “Open” as shown below.
+To open Pixel Perfect, navigate to System Settings > Privacy & Security, then scroll down and click [“Open Anyway”](https://support.apple.com/102445#openanyway).

 ![](PixelPerfect/Screenshots/screenshot-gatekeeper.jpg)

-If you right-clicked when opening Pixel Perfect for the first time, you may need to [right-click](https://support.apple.com/HT207700) for a second time.
-If Pixel Perfect still can’t be opened, navigate to System Settings > Privacy & Security, then scroll down and click [“Open Anyway”](https://support.apple.com/HT202491) to open Pixel Perfect.

 Pixel Perfect will not harm your Mac.
 This alert shows up because Pixel Perfect is not notarized.
 Pixel Perfect is [open source](https://github.com/cormiertyshawn895/PixelPerfect), so you can always [examine its source code](https://github.com/cormiertyshawn895/PixelPerfect/tree/master/PixelPerfect) to verify its inner working.